Mackenzie King Open & Travelling Scholarship

 - Are at an early stage of their graduate program (Years 1-3).

-Each applicant must ensure that a complete application package is provided to the Graduate Awards Office (63 St. George Street, 2nd floor reception) in hardcopy by 4:30pm on Monday, January 24, 2020.
-U of T alumni who are not registered in any degree program at the time of application may submit their applications by February 3, 2020 (4:30pm).
+Each applicant must ensure that a complete application package is provided to the Graduate Awards Office by email by 4:30pm on Friday, January 21, 2022.
+U of T alumni who are not registered in any degree program at the time of application may submit their applications by February 1, 2022 (4:30pm).

 Applications that are incomplete, ineligible or are submitted after the deadline will not be considered.
 Applications or documentation sent directly to the Board administering the national competition will not be considered.

-A completed application will include all of the following items (no other supporting documentation will be accepted):
+A complete application will include all of the following items (no other supporting documentation will be accepted):

 - Completed and signed application form;